pcolladosoto/robot_calibration/README.md

 2. `update_param(char* number, char parameter)`: Once called, we will update a parameter depending on the input argument parameter, which is just a `char`.
 The new value is the `float` equivalent of the number string `number`.

+We decided to include them here due to their strong relation with the interfacing section.

 #### Computations section

 In this section we will see how we go from having RAW text input to sanitizing it and extracting a calibrated value for each of the needed parameters.
 As before, we have broken down the task into several functions: